Liquid-JS/nxt-components/projects/nxt-color-picker/README.md

 (cpColorSelectCancel)        // Color select canceled, send when Cancel button is pressed (void).
 (cpColorSelect)              // Selected color value, send when OK button pressed or user clicks outside (if cpSaveClickOutside is true). (value: string).
 (cpColorChange)              // Changed color value, send when color is changed (value: string).

+(cpCmykColorChange)          // Outputs the color as CMYK string if CMYK is enabled (value: string).

 (cpPresetColorsChange)       // Preset colors, send when 'Add Color' button is pressed (value: array).
 ```